-Whether you are looking to pass on property in Greece to family abroad or whether you stand to receive an inheritance in Greece: KPAG Kosmidis & Partners is your experienced Greek inheritance lawyer in Athens, Thessaloniki and all of Greece with a specialization in cross-border legal advice.
+Whether you are looking to pass on property in Greece to family abroad or stand to receive an inheritance in Greece: KPAG Kosmidis & Partners is your experienced Greek inheritance lawyer in Athens, Thessaloniki and all of Greece with a specialization in cross-border legal advice.
 We have been supporting private clients in all matters of Greek inheritance law since 1992 and know how to help you navigate local regulations.

-Contact us and learn more about how we can represent you and your interests in Greece.
+Kosmidis & Partner is your specialised Greek inheritance lawyer for international legal issues – contact us and learn more about how we can represent you and your interests in Greece.

 The Greek inheritance law is regulated by the Greek Civil Code, Art.
 1710 – 2035.
 It is quite similar to French and German inheritance law, but it is very different from English and American inheritance law.

 A person can decide what will become of their property by leaving a will.
 The Greek inheritance law allows for three ways to create a legally valid will: